etnt/system_monitor/CONSUMER_PRODUCER.md

 ## Setup the Producer (the client at the target node)

+>[!NOTE]
+> This it not necessary if running over TCP only!
+> Just disable TLS in the producer.env file.

 Start by installing the client certificates we put in the tar file.

 ```shell